If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 There are several ways to visit the area.
 Some people choose Rethymnon for a day visit, but many extend their stay.

-There are many options to sleep in Rethymnon on the hotel strip that stretches facing the beach, both to the east and to the west of the city.
+There are many options to sleep in Rethymnon on the hotel strip that stretches facing the beach, both east and west of the city.

-An option that works well with families with kids or for those interested in seaside relaxation.
+An option that works well with families with kids or those interested in seaside relaxation.

 Otherwise, you can book a stay in the old town; surrounding yourself with a mix of cultural influences and ages of history.

-Since I moved to Chania, I’ve visited Rethymnon many times and I’ve stayed in all kinds of hotels.
+Since I live in Chania, I’ve visited Rethymnon many times and stayed in all kinds of hotels.
 I’ve often chosen Adelianos Kampos twice when traveling with the kids and for longer stays.

-A stay in the mountain village of Asteri allowed me to easily reach Mount Psiloritis and Rethymnon’s famous monasteries.
+A stay in the mountain village of Asteri allowed me to reach Mount Psiloritis and Rethymnon’s famous monasteries with a short drive.
+However, there are different mountain villages where you can stay.

 Stay in Modern Rethymnon